 7. Lithium Batteries

 The Grand Soleil BLUE will be equipped with an 8 kW, 48 V LiFePO4 lithium battery bank from E-Propulsion, rechargeable in 7.2 hours.
-This is the standard configuration, but storage capacity can be doubled without increasing recharge time, as the charger compensates for the larger battery capacity, maintaining the same recharge duration.
+This is the standard configuration, but storage capacity can be doubled without increasing charging time, as the charger compensates for the larger battery capacity, maintaining the same recharge duration.

-Base Price: 274,800 VAT included
+Starting Price: 274,800 VAT included